 Anotherealm.com is a free online magazine that publishes a new science fiction, fantasy or horror short story each month.

 It also publishes flash fiction and winners of the site's sponsored contests.
-All the issues, from 2011 to the present, are available for free.
+From 2011 to the present, all the issues are available for free.

 The site's homepage is rather uninspiring visually, but the story postings themselves are attractive and easy to read.

-Sci-fi is my least favorite genre, and I haven't read all the more than 100 stories posted on Anotherealm.com, but of those I have read, the older stories seem to be the best.
+Sci-fi is my least favorite genre, and I haven't read more than 100 stories posted on Anotherealm.com, but the older stories seem to be the best of those I have read.

 Here are a few of my favorites:

 Turning words into art is unnatural.
 It begins with a contrary attitude.
-It says, I am unhappy with the way things are and desire to make things different.— John Olson
+It says, I am unhappy with the way things are and desire to make things different.

 Subtitled the "Journal of Unpopular Discontent," Contrary Magazine is a quarterly lit mag predicated upon the idea that, by its very nature, all art is contrary and unnatural.
 (See John Olson's blog "Brought to a Boil: An Essay on Experimental Poetry," which is quoted on Contrary's About page.)

-Each issue is both literary and eminently readable, and includes poetry and reviews in addition to short fiction.
-Contrary has won numerous awards, including Best of the Web in 2007, 2008 and 2010.
+Each issue is both literary and eminently readable, including poetry and reviews and short fiction.
+Contrary has won numerous awards, including Best of the Web in 2007, 2008, and 2010.

 I thought these stories from recent issues were particularly good: